 What campaign and ad types do in-market audiences work with?

 In-market audiences work with all campaign and ad types, including dynamic search ads and Bing Shopping Campaigns.
-(While in-market audiences are not specifically optimized for Bing Shopping Campaigns, you can associate in-market audiences to shopping campaigns' ad groups and monitor their performance.)
+(While in-market audiences are not specifically optimized for Bing Shopping Campaigns, you can associate in-market audiences to shopping campaigns and monitor their performance.)

 Can I use in-market audiences in my campaigns that run across all device types?

 Yes.
-In-market audiences can be associated to ad groups for desktop, tablet, and mobile devices.
+In-market audiences can be associated to ad groups or campaigns for desktop, tablet, and mobile devices.

 Can I use in-market audiences in my campaigns that run across the entire Microsoft Advertising Network, including syndicated partners?